Warner Baxter: Personal troubles and breakdown

-Baxter was candid in interviews giving credit for his long and financially rewarding career to his wife.
+The reported $284,000 (about $6,490,000 in 2025) Baxter earned in 1936 was the highest paid to a contract actor that year.
+By 1947, he was reduced to earning $30,000 (about $685,000 in 2025) per picture in a mere two-picture deal.
+He was, however, more comfortable both with his career and his life, giving much credit to his wife.
 "I never take a role until we both talk it over.
 I have a high opinion of her judgment".
 He said he no longer cared about high budget films or being a star.
 "I don't need the money, and I work just to keep interested.
 I had a good part in a big picture about six years ago.
-There was tension in making it and I felt myself getting nervous again.
-I was glad when it was over."
-Describing his breakdown ten years previously he said he worried and stewed and fussed.
-"I'd start to walk one way and discover that I was going in the opposite direction.
-When I thought I was carrying on a conversation, all I was doing was mumbling.
-I thought I was going crazy."
-He said all he did for six months was sit and stare into space.
-They moved to their beach house in Malibu, soaking up the sun and gradually getting better.
+There was tension in making it and I felt myself getting nervous again."
+They moved to their beach house in Malibu, California, soaking up the sun and gradually getting better.
 Baxter felt that the best role in motion pictures was being a leading man in a series.
 He had reached that conclusion during the production years of the various Crime Doctor films.
 "It's wonderful.
 I make two of them a year.
 Columbia has juggled it so I can make two in a row.
 That takes about eight weeks of my time.
 The rest of the year I relax.
 I travel.
 I enjoy life".

-Between 1930 and 1936, Myrna Loy costarred with Baxter four times: Renegades, Penthouse, Broadway Bill, and To Mary—With Love.
-She wrote in her 1987 autobiography, "And I have fond memories of Warner, a good actor and a charming man, because we did several pictures together.
-Renegades was a happy film because of them [Baxter and director Victor Fleming]".
-Of Renegades, Baxter said it was so hot "they had to keep the cameras packed in ice-bags like a fever patient so the celluloid wouldn't catch fire."
-Loy liked and respected Baxter, a high-salaried (because he had won an Oscar in 1928 for Old Arizona), competent, and darkly handsome but a rather stiff and bland Ohio native with whom she would appear again.
-Only two other actors costarred with Loy more often: Clark Gable and William Powell."